-If, at any point, there is a risk of immediate serious harm to a child is to call 999 and make referral is made to Children's Services immediately.
+If, at any point, there is a risk of immediate serious harm to a child a referral is made to Children's Services immediately and where appropriate 999 is called.
 Anybody can make a referral.
-If the child's situation does not appear to be improving the staff member with concerns should press for re-consideration by raising concerns again with the DSL and/or the Head teacher.
+If the child's situation does not appear to be improving the staff member with concerns should press for reconsideration by raising concerns again with the DSL and/or the Head teacher.
 Concerns should always lead to help for the child at some point.